FukuokaDigitalSpinning/MotionCapture-FromVRChat-ToUnity/README.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 The original HyakuashiUdonMotionRecorder-HUMR project by mukaderabbit is licensed under the MIT License.

 # Project Title